 It makes your hair last longer between washes.

-Because it removes product build up from your hair, expect to have your hair last longer between washes.
+Because it removes product build-up from your hair, expect to have your hair last longer between washes.

 Not only can I feel the difference after using apple cider vinegar in my hair, but I can see the difference.
 It’s shinier, smoother, less frizzy, and much easier to manage.
 Whenever I’m having a couple of bad hair days, I always use an apple cider vinegar hair rinse as my secret weapon.

-Apple Cider Vinegar Hair Rinse Instructions
+How To Use Apple Cider Vinegar for Hair

 16 oz of purified water